Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Lung Cam Culture – Tourism Village

 Lung Cam Village is home to 3 ethnic groups: Mong, Lo Lo, and Han.
 85% are Mongs.
 Apart from ancient houses preserved intact, traditional festivals, folk songs, dances, and instruments are culturally conserved.
 The materials to build houses were produced right at Lung Cam, from soil to walls and rock fences.
 The moss-covered layer on the roofs of the houses is around 100 years old.
-At this unique cultural identity, it was the scenery background of the film “Story of Pao” (view map) that won the “Golden Kite” of the Vietnam Cinema Association.
+This unique cultural identity, it was the scenery background of the film “Story of Pao” (view map) that won the “Golden Kite” of the Vietnam Cinema Association.

-Restaurants in Ha Giang:
+Restaurants for Your First Time in Ha Giang

 Ha Giang is famous for au tau porridge.

-Shopping in Ha Giang:
+Shopping in Ha Giang

 When in Ha Giang City from December to February, visitors should not miss the Bac Quang oranges from Bac Quang District.